 So, let’s see what are the best times for the main meals of the day, to lose weight healthy and smart.

-BREAKFAST – How important is it?
+BREAKFAST – How important is it for our health?

-The first meal of the day is also the most important, having a special role to maintain your optimal health and weight.
+The first meal of the day is also the most important, having a special role to maintain your optimal weight.
 Dozens of scientific studies around the world have shown that people who eat “good” in the morning eat less, calorically, throughout the day.

 The time interval for breakfast